openpsa/jsgrid/docs/content/configuration/colModel.md

 **Type:** string
 **Default:** `''`

-Valid only in Custom Searching and `edittype : 'select'`.
+Valid only in Custom Searching and `edittype` `'select'`.
 Describes the URL from where we can get an already-constructed select element.

 ## Editing